-In 2000, Thich Nhat Hanh’s sangha established its first monastery in the United States: Deer Park.
+In 2000, Thich Nhat Hanh’s sangha established Deer Park Monastery.
 The compound in Escondido, California, had a history: it had been a detox center, a nudist resort, housing for prisoners, and a marksmanship training center for police officers.
 At the time that the sangha bought the property, the buildings—many of them barracks—were dilapidated and full of bullets and trash, but it was surrounded by a wooded glen of lilacs and sagebrush.
 In her book Learning True Love, Sister Chan Khong says, “I knew that we could take these ugly barracks and make them beautiful as we had done at Plum Village.”
 And, of course, she was right.

 Thich Nhat Hanh now counts tens of thousands of students around the world, including hundreds of groups practicing in his tradition in the United States alone.
 In 2007, he founded a third practice center, Blue Cliff Monastery, located in the Hudson Valley of New York, and every two years he holds East and West Coast sangha retreats, drawing upwards of a thousand participants each.
 Thich Nhat Hanh has written over forty-five books in English, ranging from bestsellers to scholarly works.
 He has taught mindfulness to police officers, prisoners, and politicians.
 He has led peace marches, brought Israelis and Palestinians together to meditate, and inspired a whole movement of Engaged Buddhists.